mozilla/dxr/docs/source/configuration.rst

     Build/indexing stages to skip, for debugging: ``build``, ``index``, or both, whitespace-separated.
 Default: none

-``www_root``
-    URL path prefix to the root of DXR's web app.
-Example: ``/smoo``.
-Default: empty

-``google_analytics_key``
-    Google analytics key.
-If set, the analytics snippet will added automatically to every page.

 ``es_alias``
     A ``format()``-style template for coming up with elasticsearch alias names.
 These live in the same namespace as indices, so don't pave over any index name you're already using.
 The variables ``{format}`` and ``{tree}`` will be substituted, and their meanings are as in ``es_index``.
 Default:
     ``dxr_{format}_{tree}``.

-``es_hosts``
-    A whitespace-delimited list of elasticsearch nodes to talk to.
-Be sure to include port numbers.
-Default: http://127.0.0.1:9200/.
-Remember that you can split whitespace-containing things across lines in an ini file by leading with spaces.

 ``es_index``
     A ``format()``-style template for coming up with elasticsearch index